mhatzl/mantra/.github/ISSUE_TEMPLATE/spelling-mistake.md

 ---

 # Describe the spelling mistake
-## Describe the location(s) of the spelling mistake
+## Where is the spelling mistake located?

-Link to or add a screenshot of the location of the spelling mistake.

 ## Describe the mistake

-Add a clear and concise description about what the correct way would be and why?